 ONIVYDE can cause fetal harm.
 Advise females of reproductive potential to avoid becoming pregnant while taking ONIVYDE.
-Advise sexually-active females of reproductive potential to use effective contraception while taking ONIVYDE and for at least one month after the last dose of ONIVYDE.
+Advise sexually active females of reproductive potential to use effective contraception while taking ONIVYDE and for 7 months after the last dose of ONIVYDE.
 Advise patients to contact their healthcare professional if they become pregnant, or if pregnancy is suspected, while taking ONIVYDE.